-The SAMS is launching a new prize to recognise women in academic medicine and to motivate early-career female scientists.
+In 2018, the SAMS has launched a new prize to recognise women in academic medicine and to motivate early-career female scientists.
 The prize is named after two women with distinguished medical careers: Lina Stern, who was the first woman to hold a professorship at the Faculty of Medicine in Geneva, and Ruth Gattiker, who was among the first female professors appointed at the Faculty of Medicine in Zurich.
-The SAMS Stern-Gattiker Prize is to be awarded to female role models.

 In Switzerland, around 10 per cent of medical graduates pursue an academic career; this group includes significantly fewer women than men, even though women now account for almost 60 per cent of all medical students.
 Only 10 to 15 per cent of professorships in medicine are currently held by women.
 To ensure that sufficient medical scientists are available over the medium and longer term, more women will need to pursue a career in academic medicine.